-Alec Baldwin And Other Stars of ‘Boss Baby’ Share How They Relate To The Movie
+Alec Baldwin And Other Stars Of ‘Boss Baby’ Share How They Relate To The Movie

-When a new baby comes to live with a family, the family soon learns that, at least for a little while, the baby becomes the center of the family which can be hard for older sibling who is used to having mom and dad to themselves.
+When a new baby comes to live with a family, the family soon learns that, at least for a little while, the baby becomes the center of the family which can be hard for an older sibling who is used to having mom and dad to themselves.
 One of the more unusual movies to come to theaters this year deals with this very issue.

 Inspired by Marla Frazee’s book of the same name, The Boss Baby takes this normal family situation and blows it all out of proportion.
 Instead of being just a story about a 7-year-old boy having to readjust to living with a new infant brother, this DreamWorks animated tale tells the story from the imaginative older brother’s point of view.
 Instead of arriving by stork or with his parents from the hospital, the Boss Baby comes in a taxi wearing a suit and tie.
 Tim soon notices other things that are not quite right with his new baby brother and points them out to mom and dad, but they don’t understand.
 Tim is sure that his new little brother is up to no good and will somehow ruin his life forever.

 The basic premise of The Boss Baby is one that every parent can understand and most children will be able to relate too.

-“My wife and I have a daughter who is three, and before my son was born, she was the princess and was just adored and catered to by everybody,” says Alec Baldwin who is the voice talent of The Boss Baby.
+“My wife and I have a daughter who is three, and before my son was born, she was the princess and was just adored and catered to by everybody,” says Alec Baldwin, who is the voice talent of The Boss Baby.
 “Then my son came along —and he was first son, so I just flipped out.
-At this time, she was two years old.
+At this time, she was two-years-old.
 She would stare at him thinking ‘Something’s got to change around here.
 You know we have to fix this!’
 So for my daughter, there was a process to be able to accept her little brother.
 When she finally gave him a kiss, we all cried.
 We thought this day would never come.”

-Kudrow plays the Boss Baby’s mother and late night show host, Jimmy Kimmel, plays her husband in his first animation acting role.
+Kudrow plays the Boss Baby’s mother and late night show host Jimmy Kimmel plays her husband in his first animation acting role.
 Kimmel admits that he has his own Boss Baby back home.

 “I have a two-year-old, and she is definitely the Boss Baby in our house,” explains Kimmel.
 “It’s like we are her servants.
 I think she thinks we are the staff of the house because I make her pancakes in the morning, and I make them in the shapes she wants.
 You know, whatever, her wish is our command.”

 RELATED REPORTS FROM INQUISITR: